EmadHanif/spring-authorization-password-grant/README.md

 --form 'refresh_token="${your_refresh_token}"'
 ```

-While this repository serves as an extensive Spring Security implementation template, it is crucial to highlight best practices.
-Particularly, the recommended practice is to handle `refresh_tokens` on the server-side and securely storing them as cookies.
+The recommended approach for `refresh_tokens` is to handle them server-side and store them securely as cookies upon successful authentication

 #### Token introspection